HOME | TELESCOPES | KITS & PARTS | PRICING | CONTACT US | SCOPES AND TESTIMONIALS | FOR SALE | LINKS

 == FINISHING THE WOOD: There are couple of very nice varnishes, either the brush or spray kind.
 I like to use the Varathane "spray" varnish.
 It's available in gloss or semi-gloss.
 Use #320 sandpaper to prepare the wood, sanding with the grain.
 After the coat of varnish dries, polish lightly with the sandpaper and spray again.
 Make sure you remove all the "dust" from sanding.
 A shammy works nicely.
 I suggest 4 coats, paying special attention to the "edge" of the wood, as the varnish absorbs into the wood easily.
 Spray or brush varnish the edges 7 or 8 times.

-== STAINS: Two of my "kit builders" have used stains.
+== STAINS: Many of my "kit builders" have used stains.
 The Birch ply stains very nicely.
 Many of the stains have the varnish built in.
-Again, multiple coats are a good idea, sanding between coats with #320 sandpaper.
-If you'd like, I can send you a piece of wood to "test" the color and finish of the stain.
+Again, multiple coats are fine (remember that with each coat, the color may darken).
+If you plan to use a stain, tell me and I'll include a couple of pieces of Baltic birch "scrap" to test your color and finish of the stain.

 == ASSEMBLY: I like to assemble the scope with "wood screws" only until everything looks right.
-Be sure to drill a pilot hole slightly smaller than the wood screw.
-Since the wood is 3/4" thick, I like to use 1 1/4 inch wood screws.
-A number 4 or 5 Phillips flathead wood screw works fine.
+I've drilled pilot holes for you..
+Since the wood is 3/4" thick, I include 1 5/8 inch wood screws.
 If you have a variable speed drill with a Phillips screw driver, it'll be easier to complete the job.
 The nice thing about using Phillips screws is that the screw driver stays in place.
 Be sure to use the right screw driver bit, otherwise you'll damage the screw head, making the screw difficult to remove later.

-== GLUE: Once the scope is assembled to your satisfaction, you may wish to disassemble the rocker box and reassemble with screws and "glue".
+== GLUE: Once the scope is assembled to your satisfaction, you may wish to glue the rocker box.
+Simply remove ONE SCREW AT A TIME, dip it into Elmer's White glue, and replace it.
 I like to use Elmer's white glue.
 It dries fairly quickly is a "clear in color".
 You may wish to use the scope for a while before gluing.
 No harm with that.

 == EBONY STAR AND ALTITUDE BEARINGS: Affixing the Ebony Star (ES) to the altitude bearings is easy to do.
 Again, be sure you have varnished the edge of the altitude bearings to seal the wood.
 Otherwise the wood absorbs the contact cement and the ES won't bond to the wood very well.
 Varathane sells a wood "sealer", but I find a few coats of varnish does the same job.
 Varnish the entire altitude bearing before putting on the ES.
 If the contact cement drips or runs a bit, it'll wipe off easily.
 Otherwise, it'll be absorbed into the wood and discolor it slightly.